 - be registered with the Selective Service (if required).

-- be making satisfactory academic progress towards a
+- be making satisfactory academic

 - provide financial information (including parents' information, where